TRSasasusu/TranslationForTheOutsider/README.md

+**This mod is now deprecated and archived because it is already integrated into [The Outsider](https://outerwildsmods.com/mods/theoutsider/) itself!
+(See https://github.com/StreetlightsBehindTheTrees/Outer-Wilds-The-Outsider/pull/13)**
+Therefore, if you have an issue or new translations, please directly go to [The Outsider GitHub repository](https://github.com/StreetlightsBehindTheTrees/Outer-Wilds-The-Outsider).
+I or other contributors would respond you.

-# Translation and Patches for The Outsider
+# Translation and Patches for The Outsider (ARCHIVED)

 This Outer Wilds MOD is designed as a UNIVERSAL translation addon and some patches for [The Outsider mod](https://outerwildsmods.com/mods/theoutsider/).